PranavKAndro/GrowingListView/README.md

             adapterq.notifyDataSetChanged();
             strings.add(0,"I am changed at postion 0");
             adapterq.notifyDataItemChanged(0);
-            growingListView.setOnItemClickListener(this);

         }

-        @Override
-        public void onClick(View view, int i)
-        {
-            Toast.makeText(MainActivity.this, "Hello i am clicked"+i, Toast.LENGTH_SHORT).show();
      }
-    }

-    NotifyDataSetChanged() -- call this function once if you change the data in the list to reflect to the UI. notifyDataItemChanged(int position) -- call this function to change the item at the particular position.
+NotifyDataSetChanged() -- call this function once if you change the data in the list to reflect to the UI.

+notifyDataItemChanged(int position) -- call this function to change the item at the particular position.

 To use the item click listener.
 Follow the below procedure,